Nodaviridae: Life cycle

 Viral replication is cytoplasmic.
 Entry into the host cell is achieved by penetration into the host cell.
 Replication follows the positive stranded RNA virus replication model.
 Positive stranded RNA virus transcription, using the internal initiation model of subgenomic RNA transcription is the method of transcription.
 Vertebrates and invertebrates serve as the natural host.
 Transmission routes are contact and contamination.

 Taxonomy

 The members of the genus Alphanodavirus were originally isolated from insects while those of the genus Betanodavirus were isolated from fish.
+Flock house virus (FHV), an alphanodavirus, is the best studied of the nodaviruses.

 A small number of nodoviruses seem to lie outside either of these clades.
-Flock house virus (FHV) is the best studied of the nodaviruses.
+A metagenomic study of aqauculture crustaceans identified a large number (including covert mortality nodavirus (CMNV)) of nodaviruses outside the two clades.
+Some of these nodaviruses have an unpartitioned genome.